signaldust/bunny-jit/README.md

   * assembles to native binary code (ready to be copied to executable memory)
   * uses `std::vector` to manage memory, keeps `valgrind` happy

-<sup>1</sup>: I find it slightly challenging to relate exactly to traditional compiler
+<sup>1</sup> I find it slightly challenging to relate exactly to traditional compiler
 optimisations that insist talking about variables.
 We don't have variables, we don't optimize variables, we simplify a data-flow graph.
 But this is more or less what we end up with currently.
+See [below](#optimizations).

 It is intended for situations where it is desirable to create some native code on the fly (eg. for performance reasons), but including something like LLVM would